 Shops are generally open seven days a week in New York City.
 But the actual opening hours vary depending on shop and location.

 Most fashion shops will be open from 9 or 10 in the morning to at least 7 or 8 in the evening.
-Macy’s for example is open until 10pm most evenings, whilst the Apple Store on Fifth Avenue is open 24/7.
-So if you are planning on visiting a specific shop, it might be worth checking their website for the opening hours, to avoid unnecessary travel and disappointment.
+Macy’s Herald Square for example is open until 10pm most evenings, whilst the Apple Store on Fifth Avenue is open 24/7.
+If you are planning on visiting a specific shop, it might be worth checking their website for the opening hours, to avoid unnecessary travel and disappointment.

 There you have it.
-My Guide to Bargain Hunting and Shopping in New York.
+My Guide to the Best Shopping Places in New York City from Bargain Hunting to Designer Shopping.
 Hope you enjoyed it.

 Over to you.
 Tell me, which is your favourite shopping district in New York?